frouo/lembot-public-website/blog/[25-07-08] lembot-v2-simpler-more-powerful.md

 ![Manual selection](https://github.com/user-attachments/assets/bf0fdac9-60d2-41af-8413-1730f049f785)

-**By tags**: Export all campaigns with specific tags automatically.
+**By tags**: Export all campaigns with specific tags like "Q4-2025" or "LinkedIn" — and automatically include any new campaigns you tag later.
 Ideal for organizing exports by client, project, or campaign type.

 ![By tags selection](https://github.com/user-attachments/assets/aefa5dcf-f670-4c19-84c6-4ac569fcac9d)

-**All**: Export every active campaign at once.
-Set it and forget it - new campaigns are automatically included as long as they're active.
+**All active campaigns**: Export every active campaign at once.
+Set it and forget it — new campaigns are automatically included as long as they're active.

 ![All campaigns selection](https://github.com/user-attachments/assets/f0a8ba0f-1003-4f5e-83ac-86d7a2f3be0a)

-## What happens to my old bots and megatbots?
+## What happens to my old bots and megabots?

 Your existing bots and megabots will continue to work exactly as they do today.